Tianyao-Jiang/Hyper-parameter-optimisation-using-DE/README.md

+# Machine Learning Hyper-parameter Optimisation Using Novel DE
-# This project aims to produce a python module for a library for general use by machine learning researchers, and a scientific publication.
+This project aims to produce a python module for a library for general use by machine learning researchers, and a scientific publication.